SodySpokes

 Thomas S. Monson, “May We So Live,” Ensign, Aug 2008, 4-9

 Suddenly and without warning, on a bright day in September almost seven years ago, two airliners crashed into the twin towers of New York City’s World Trade Center, leaving devastating destruction and death.
 In Washington, D.C., and in Pennsylvania, two other airliners came down, also as a result of a terrorist plot.
 These tragedies snuffed out the lives of thousands of men, women, and children.
-Evaporated were well-laid plans for pleasant futures.
-Instead, there were tears of sorrow and cries of pain from wounded souls.
+Continue reading May We So Live

 Is the web making us illiterate?